andyarnold/cryptoBOT/README.md

 # Cryptocurrency Bot for Discord.
-Takes user input and responds with a current price of the specified crypto price.
+Takes user input and responds with a current price of the specified crypto.